vaes9

 12:53 am PHT

 First of all, read Ferdz’ blog post.
 Then, if you have Google Earth, open this KML.
 Or if you don’t have Google Earth, you can check the KML out in Google Maps but take note that Google Maps doesn’t rotate image overlays so what you’ll see there won’t be accurate.
-Anyway, a screenshot of the KML as seen in Google Earth is shown below.
+Anyway, a screenshot of the KML as seen in Google Earth is shown to the side.

 Read this entry »